 When my reproductive endocrinologist told me that I was miscarrying our first pregnancy, all he said was that I should expect to have a really bad day and that I could try again after my first period.
 There was no advice on how to get through the days ahead or resources given to me before I left that day.
 I felt like I was on my own and left to figure it out as it happened—which I did—and that’s how I came to learn these lessons the hard way.

-If I could give a fellow loss mom one piece of advice, it would be to recognize that you aren’t alone even in the moments where you feel like no one could possibly understand your pain.
+If I could give a fellow loss mom one piece of advice, it would be to recognize that you aren’t alone even in the moments when you feel like no one could possibly understand your pain.
 Learn about the different resources that are available to you, find your tribe, and don’t walk the path of grief alone.

 Medical & Non-Medical Support Options

-Bereavement Doula - Many don’t know that this option even exists and in today’s age, insurance companies are oftentimes recognizing doulas as a medical necessity.
+Many don’t know that this option even exists and in today’s age, insurance companies are oftentimes recognizing doulas as a medical necessity.
 Bereavement doulas are trained to walk beside their clients through the physical and emotional journey of losing a child and supporting them in grief.
 Providing physical, emotional, and psychological support, doulas have been found to reduce the chances of postpartum depression (which can also occur after miscarriage).

-Grief Counseling - A medical support option that is often recommended by healthcare professionals is for the loss mom to consider seeing a therapist or grief counselor.
+A medical support option that is often recommended by healthcare professionals is for the loss mom to consider seeing a therapist or grief counselor.
 By seeing a counselor, women can receive support through talk therapy and medication therapy, when necessary.
 Unlike the other support options, there is a lot of shame around therapy, but it’s important to remember that this type of support is the most beneficial for some and nothing to be ashamed of.

-Peer-led Support Groups - Finding supportive groups of women or couples that share your experiences can be difficult.
+Finding supportive groups of women or couples that share your experiences can be difficult.
 Start by asking your caregiver if they know of any in your area or check out RESOLVE’s website for information on their in-person support groups.

-Online Community - Social media has played a huge part in making miscarriage resources available to women after loss.
+Social media has played a huge part in making miscarriage resources available to women after loss.
 Sadly, it still takes some searching to find but it does exist and that’s a start.
 In addition to pregnancy loss support pages like @sayinggoodbye_charity, Rescripted has a free platform for fertility patients where you can meet and connect with others who have gone through similar experiences, including a miscarriage.

 Coping with Miscarriage